-- 18. The University takes the safety and welfare of its community seriously and as thus has created robust measures to safeguard its community from sexual misconduct.
-The specific aims of this section include: - a. providing a safe learning environment in which children and adults are protected from sexual misconduct; - ensuring staff are aware of their roles and responsibilities and boundaries in relation to the protection, safeguarding, and reporting of incidents involving children and adults.
-This will be done by; - taking seriously suspicions or allegations of sexual misconduct; - ii. providing a clear policy giving confidence to those involved in reporting or responding to any such incident; - iii. reviewing processes and outcomes to ensure that the policy and procedure is operating effectively in practice; - iv. ensuring robust recruitment procedures for staff and students entering the University; and - v. ensuring staff are trained so they are alert to the signs of sexual misconduct and can take action to report their concerns and to protect themselves. - 19.
-Within the University, sexual misconduct is taken to include any conduct of a sexual nature which occurred physically, verbally in writing or online and includes but is not limited to the following: - a. engaging, or attempting to engage, in a sexual act with another individual without their consent; - b. sexually touching another person without their consent
+- 15. The University takes the safety and welfare of its community seriously and as thus has created robust measures to safeguard its community from sexual misconduct.
+The specific aims of the sexual misconduct policy include: - a. providing a safe learning environment in which children and adults are protected from sexual misconduct; - b. ensuring staff are aware of their roles and responsibilities and boundaries in relation to the protection, safeguarding, and reporting of incidents involving children and adults.
+This will be done by; - i. taking seriously suspicions or allegations of sexual misconduct; - ii. providing a clear policy giving confidence to those involved in reporting or responding to any such incident; - iii. reviewing processes and outcomes to ensure that the policy and procedure is operating effectively in practice; - iv. ensuring robust recruitment procedures for staff and students entering the University; and - v. ensuring staff are trained so they are alert to the signs of sexual misconduct and can take action to report their concerns and to protect themselves. - 16.
+Within the University, sexual misconduct is taken to include any conduct of a sexual nature which occurred physically, verbally in writing or online and includes but is not limited to the following: - a.
+Engaging, or attempting to engage, in a sexual act with another individual without their consent; - b.
+Sexually touching another person without their consent; - c.
+Conduct of a sexual nature which creates (or could create) an intimidating, hostile, degrading, humiliating or offensive environment for others including making unwanted remarks of a sexual nature; - d.
+Inappropriately showing sexual organs to another person; - e.
+Repeatedly following another person without good reason; - f.
+Recording and/or sharting intimate images or recordings of another person without their consent; - g.
+Arranging or participating in events aimed at degrading those who have experienced sexual violence for examples inappropriately themed social events or initations; and - h.
+Spreading rumours about a person's sex life. - 17.
+Complianants should be treated with dignity and respect.

-- c. conduct of a sexual nature which creates (or could create) an intimidating, hostile, degrading, humiliating, or offensive environment for others including making unwanted remarks of a sexual nature; - d. inappropriately showing sexual organs to another person - e. repeatedly following another person without good reason - f. recording and/or sharing intimate images or recordings of another person without their consent; - g. arranging or participating in events aimed at degrading those who have experienced sexual violence for example inappropriately themed social events or initiations; and - h. spreading rumours about a persons sex life. - 20.
-Complainants should be treated with dignity and respect. - 21.
-Those accused or suspected of sexual misconduct should also be treated with dignity and respect and must be treated consistently and offered support from a different person to the investigating officer.
+18. Those accused or suspected of sexual misconduct should also be treated with dignity and respect and must be treated consistently and offered support from a different person to the investigating officer.

-Chapter 2 - Breaches of the Code
+b) Chapter 2 - Breaches of the Code